📖

 7. Copy the contents inside of backups to a safe place.

 That's it, you've backed up the important system files!
-In case your Kindle ever bricks itself (which sometimes can happen), follow this guide.
+In case your Kindle ever bricks itself (which sometimes can happen), follow .